xterm-x11/docs/package.md

 # Quick install on Linux

-You can easily and quickly install XTerm on a command line on most GNU/Linux distributions by using a package manager.
+You can easily and quickly install XTerm on a command line on most GNU/Linux distributions by using a package manager:

-1. Some Linux distributions include XTerm pre-installed by default.
+1. Some distributions include XTerm pre-installed by default.
 You can check if XTerm is already installed on your system by running the `xterm` command in the terminal.
 If XTerm is indeed pre-installed, skip the next steps and proceed to the last step that is post-installation configuration.

 2. Before installing XTerm, verify that your system is using [X11](https://x.org/wiki/UserDocumentation/).